 The capsule is made of gelatin, a natural substance derived from animal bones.
 Aside from the fact that it contains some form of protein, it doesn’t contain any other allergens.

-It contains 400 IU of vitamin E per capsule, which makes it a good option for people who want to take their daily dose of vitamin E.
+It has 400 IU of vitamin E per capsule, making it a good option for those seeking their daily dose of vitamin E. who want to take their daily dose of vitamin E.

 3. Amazon Elements Vitamin E